Growing Sugarcane

 Q&A

 • Sugarcane requires between 1,100 and 1,500 mm of rainfall, provided the distribution is right.
-Abundant water is required during the months of vegetative growth, followed by a dry period for ripening.
+Abundant water is required during the vegetative growth months, followed by a dry period for ripening.

 • The optimum temperature for sugarcane bud sprouting ranges from 20° to 30°C. Extremely low (<10°C) and extremely high (>40°C) temperatures adversely affect the cane bud sprouting.